FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

    \tau_y = \tau_c + \tau_{mc}

+In these equations:

-In these equations η is the dynamic viscosity; τ\ :sub:`c` is the cohesive yield strength; the Mohr Coulomb stress τ\ :sub:`mc` = p\ :sub:`s`\ tanφ depends on the intergranular pressure p\ :sub:`s` and the angle of repose φ of the material; C denotes the inertial shear stress coefficient, which depends on the mass density of the mixture ρ\ :sub:`m`, the Prandtl mixing length l, the sediment size d\ :sub:`s` and a function of the volumetric sediment concentration C\ :sub:`v`.
+    η is the dynamic viscosity

+    τ\ :sub:`c` is the cohesive yield strength;

+    the Mohr Coulomb stress τ\ :sub:`mc` = p\ :sub:`s`\ tanφ depends on the intergranular pressure p\ :sub:`s` and the angle of repose φ of the material; C denotes the inertial shear stress coefficient, which depends on the mass density of the mixture ρ\ :sub:`m`, the Prandtl mixing length l, the sediment size d\ :sub:`s` and a function of the volumetric sediment concentration C\ :sub:`v`.

 Bagnold (1954) defined the functional relationship f(ρ\ :sub:`m`, C\ :sub:`v`) in the above equation as: